utsavk98/ece470/README.md

 Step 2.
 Load Our Scene
 ```
 Go to the file menu, then "Open scene..." then navigate to RobotForwardKin.ttt.
-For a demonstration of Collision Detection, open "Collide.ttt"
+For a demonstration of Collision Detection, open "Collision Path.ttt"

 Step 3.
 Open "Project.ipynb" in JupyterLab - this represents the code as we submitted for the checkpoint time.
 ```